RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 A **namespace** in Kubernetes is a way to divide a single cluster into multiple virtual spaces so that different teams or projects can work without interfering with each other.
 The main reason we use namespaces is to provide isolation — meaning resources in one namespace won’t clash or affect resources in another.
 This is especially useful when multiple environments like development, testing, and production share the same cluster.

+## 10. What is Service?
+Kubernetes Service allows Pods to communicate with each other or with the outside world.
+Since Pods are ephemeral and can restart, their IP addresses can change, which would break direct communication.
+Services solve this by not relying on IPs; instead, they act as a proxy and load balancer using labels and selectors.
+Each Pod has a label, and the Service routes traffic to the correct Pods based on these labels.
+This way, communication works reliably even if Pod IPs change.

-## 10. What are different types of services in Kubernetes?
+There are four main types of Services:
-In Kubernetes, **services** are used to expose pods and allow communication between different parts of an application or even with the outside world.
-There are mainly **four types** of services.

-**1. ClusterIP**
+**1. ClusterIP (default):**
-It is the default type.
-It allows communication between pods inside the cluster only and doesn’t expose anything outside.
-It’s mostly used for internal communication.
+Exposes the service internally within the cluster for Pod-to-Pod communication.

-**2. NodePort**
+**2. NodePort**:
-A NodePort is a type of Kubernetes service that exposes your application Pods to the outside world using a fixed port on every worker node.
+ Opens a fixed port on all worker nodes to allow external traffic to reach the Pods.

-**3. LoadBalancer**
+**3. LoadBalancer:**
-LoadBalancer is commonly used in cloud environments.
-It automatically creates an external load balancer to distribute incoming traffic across multiple pods for better performance and reliability.
+Creates an external cloud load balancer that distributes incoming traffic across Pods, commonly used in production.

-**4. ExternalName**
+**4. ExternalName:**
-ExternalName connects a Kubernetes service to an external resource outside the cluster, like an external database or API, using a DNS name instead of an IP.
+ Maps the service to an external DNS name, allowing Pods to access resources outside the cluster.

 ## 11. What is kubernetes ingress?
 A **Kubernetes Ingress** is a way to manage how services in a cluster can be accessed by the internet.
 Ingress is used because if you have multiple services, exposing each one separately to the internet can be messy and inefficient.
 It works by using an **Ingress resource** that defines rules (like URL paths or hostnames) and an **Ingress controller** that reads these rules and routes incoming traffic to the correct service allowing clean, secure, and organized access to your applications from outside the cluster.